wes3985/CoverageCompacter/coverage_bin_analysis/README_CoverageCompacter.txt

 (2) Call CoverageCompacter, this can take some time for large genomes and/or many samples, we recommend launching each chromosome to a different core.

-depth_file_full_outpath	= the full file path to write the depth data to. samples					= a string containing the samples separated by commas, if calling from a python shell: "sample1,sample2,sample3" binSize					= the presumed size of the amplicons, we recommend 10000 based on Zhang et al (see link above).
-Setting the binSize to
+in_depthfile			= the input depth file produced by samtools depth outfile					= the full file path to write the depth data to. samples					= a string containing the samples separated by commas, if calling from a python shell: "sample1,sample2,sample3" CHROM					= The chromosome covered by the infile e.g "chr1", "1".
+The infile must span only a single chromosome or loci from sequential chromosomes
-						  zero also makes this a useful tool to check for transcript boundaries in RNASeq data. outfile					= the full path to the outfile.
+						  will be merged.
+This functionality may be improved in future versions depending on demand. binSize					= the presumed size of the amplicons, recommend size is 10000 based on Zhang et al (see link above).
+Setting the binSize to zero also makes this a useful tool to check for transcript boundaries in RNASeq data.
+NoCov					= the minimum depth at which will be regions will be separated into coverage / no coverage

 # from a UNIX command line or launch script
-python CoverageCompacter $depth_file_full_outpath $samples $binSize $outfile
+python CoverageCompacter $in_depthfile $outfile $samples $CHROM $binSize CoverageCompacter(in_depthfile, outfile, samples, CHROM, binSize=10000, 0

 # from a python interface
-from CoverageCompacter import CoverageCompacter CoverageCompacter(depth_file_full_outpath, samples, binSize, outfile)
+from CoverageCompacter import CoverageCompacter CoverageCompacter(depth_file, outfile, samples, CHROM, 10000, 0)

 Inputs and outputs of the software
 ==================================